Overview of CircleCI Orbs

 -environment: The name of the test environment you want to override your connections/variables within Provar.

 -project_name: The name of the folder in your repository home that contains the Provar project.

 -test_folder: The name of the test folder in your project that you want to execute (This can be specific or general as you prefer).
-If you are using a test plan, then you can leave this parameter blank.
+If you use a test plan, you can leave this parameter blank.